Professional practice

 - Commercial chancery disputes

-Alongside his recognition as a top-tier commercial litigator, James is also recognised by Chambers & Partners for his work in commercial chancery disputes, where he is described as “a real star and one of the brightest at the Commercial Bar.
-He is absolutely superb”.
+Alongside his recognition as a top-tier commercial litigator, James is also recognised by Chambers & Partners for his work in commercial chancery disputes, which says “James is a very cerebral barrister who is all over the detail”, “James is so impressive in written and oral submissions.
+He is exceptional” and “give James any legal problem and he will help you out”.

 Many of James’ commercial cases – including complex banking and fraud disputes – are heard in the Chancery Division of the High Court or give rise to issues traditionally regarded as falling within the “commercial chancery” sphere (including issues relating to proprietary claims/tracing, partnership, company law, trusts and insolvency).
 Recent examples include:

-- Paramount Powders (UK) Ltd v Badyal: James is acting (as sole advocate) for a company pursuing claims in the Chancery Division for breach of fiduciary duty against a former director arising out of the establishment of a competing business.
+- Paramount Powders (UK) Ltd v Badyal: James acted (as sole advocate) for a company pursuing claims in the Chancery Division for breach of fiduciary duty against a former director arising out of the establishment of a competing business.
 James successfully opposed an application to strike out the claim on grounds of abuse of process arising from alleged vexation due to prior unfair prejudice proceedings [2021] EWHC 2714 (Ch).

 - Barclays Bank v Saad Investment Co Ltd: acting for Barclays Bank in advancing competing proprietary claims, involving complex issues of tracing assets, arising out of the alleged Al Gosaibi Group fraud.
 James has appeared (alone) for Barclays in obtaining permission from the Chief Justice of the Cayman Islands to commence proceedings against two investment vehicles which are in liquidation, and acted for Barclays in the English Companies Court in responding to an application by a foreign liquidator for information and documents under s.
 236 of the Insolvency Act.